w3c/w3c-website-redesign-documentation/_posts/2020-09-25-on-not-choosing-wordpress.md

 Both platforms are well respected in the community and well-used by professionals, running sites such as [Netflix](https://media.netflix.com/en/), [Big Commerce](https://www.bigcommerce.com/), [Spiegel Plus](https://www.spiegel.de/plus/) and [FreshBooks](https://www.freshbooks.com/).

-While WordPress is open source its roadmap is heavily influenced by the commercial company [Automattic](https://automattic.com/), this certainly appeared to be the case for the Gutenberg project.

 We are using open source technology in the majority of this project (HTML/CSS, JavaScript, PHP, Symfony).
 While Craft is a proprietary
 CMS, this has given us the advantage of direct access to the team developing the CMS which has helped improve accessibility in these CMSs.
 We hope this helps move accessibility forward in the CMS industry.